 - 4. Enter a name for the process rule. - 5.
 Under Criteria, enter the name of a process (executable file), such as: good-app.exe.
 You can use a wildcard character to specify the process name.
 For example: good.exe.
 Select Required to require that this process is running or Deny to require that this process is not running. - 6.
-(Windows only) Under Optional, enable the checks required from the following:
+Under Optional, enable the checks required from the following: - Specify the MD5 checksum value of each executable file to w hich you w ant the policy to apply.
+For example, an executable may have different MD5 checksum values on a desktop, laptop, or different operating systems.
+On a system with OpenSSL installed-Macintosh, Linux and Solaris systems have OpenSSL installed by default-you can determine the MD5 checksum by using this command: openssl md5 processFilePath>.

-- Select or clear the check box next to Monitor this rule for change in result.
+- Specify the SHA256 checksum value of each file. - Select or clear the checkbox next to Monitor this rule for change in result.
 With the checkbox enabled, it continuously monitors the policy compliance of endpoints.
-If this check box is selected, and a change in compliance status on an endpoint that has successfully logged in occurs, the PPS initiates a new handshake to re-evaluate realm or role assignments. - 7.
+If this checkbox is selected, and a change in compliance status on an endpoint that has successfully logged in occurs, the PPS initiates a new handshake to re-evaluate realm or role assignments. - 7.
 Click Save Changes.